eirikeg1/Study-Notes/README.md

 # Configuration
 ---
-_My recommended configuration for this vault.
-Other plugins can also be useful, but these are the ones I consider necessary_s
+_My recommended configuration for using this vault_

 ## Recommended theme
 _Notes are made and formatted to look nice with this theme_